 Data is sexy!
 The problems are manifold, and the solutions often require a beautiful mix of mathematical intuition, creative visualizations and state-of-the-art machine learning algorithms, Michael Fester says and continues:

 We are working at a high pace on a hot topic, with hard problems to tackle and fierce competition right at our heels.
-It is a necessity for us to get the attention of the very best, and our hiring strategy reflects this.
+It is a necessity for us to get the attention of the very best, and our mass hiring strategy reflects this.

 Snips’ focus is to make all connected devices act intelligently by reacting to surrounding context.
 As part of a larger movement where technology surrounds us self-measurement has become a reality.
 Today, we interact with technology through push notifications, which are highly intrusive and distracting, or by juggling several different apps to get small pieces of information.
 Given that there will be more than 50 billion connected devices by 2020, neither approach can scale to provide a meaningful, relevant experience to the user.

 What we need instead is to make technology learn and adapt to us so that it can become ubiquitous and give us the information we need, when we need it.
 At Snips, we call this Context Awareness, Michael Fester explains.

 It’s about understanding how ones life looks like in a current context – whether it is a personal, activity, social or external context.

 Right now they collect data from individual users, through which they receive accurate insight into the patterns and dynamics of user behaviour – a platform for connecting living.

 Our technology analyzes a user’s actions by cross-referencing them with surrounding context, such as weather, road traffic and points of interest.
 This contextualized user timeline is then used by our machine learning algorithms to assess the user’s needs and intentions, Michael Fester explains.